DeNepo/welcome-to-js/README.md

 You can write hashtags in your comments while you're studying, then search for those hashtags later so you don't miss anything.
 Here's some ideas:

-- `// #not-done, still a few blanks left` - search for `#not-done` in VScode to find all the exercises you've started and not finished
+- `// #todo, still a few blanks left` - search for `#todo` in Study Lenses or VScode to find all the exercises you still need to study
-- `// coercion is confusing, #review this again next week` - search for `#review` to find the files you need to study again
+- `// #review, coercion is confusing this again next week` - search for `#review` to find the files you need to study again
 - ... anything goes!
 Find the hashtags that work for you